gottacatchenall/ms_ptl/README.md

 - When is PTL overkill?
     - Weighted average of neighbors by distance as alternative (ack.
 David Rolnick for idea)
-- What diagnostics can we use to be confident a PTL inputated trait is statistically robust?
+- What diagnostics can we use to be confident a PTL imputated trait is statistically robust?

 # Possible Applications